 “I made a break down the sideline and the winger tried to tackle me high,” he said.
 “I pushed him down and he wrapped his legs around mine just as two other Hull players came over the top.”
 Beetson went down like a sack of potatoes, crying in agony.
-Beetson was in pain for months and considered giving the game away.
-But back at Balmain for the new season he “worked his way” back into the game.
+He was in pain for months and considered giving the game away.
+But at Balmain for the new season he worked his way back into the game.

 “I thought no one would pay that but then Easts stepped in,” he said.
 The change of club helped him tame an eating problem and trim his weight.
-He thrived under the coaching of Don Furner and Jack Gibson and was a regular in internationals winning the world championship in 1975 and premierships in 1974 and 1975.
-When Gibson left Easts in 1977, Beetson became captain coach but had only moderate success.
-He switched to Parramatta in 1979 where he finally got a chance to play for his beloved Queensland.
+He thrived under Don Furner and Jack Gibson and he was a regular in internationals winning the world championship in 1975 and premierships in 1974 and 1975.
+When Gibson left Easts in 1977, Beetson became captain coach with moderate success.
+He switched to Parramatta in 1979 where he got a chance to play for his beloved Queensland.

-NSW had played Queensland many times in the 1970s but the more powerful Sydney league was too good for Brisbane league and Queensland lost 15 times in a row.
-In 1980, a new concept was tried called State of Origin and it allowed Queensland to choose seven players playing in Sydney to represent the state.
+NSW played Queensland many times in the 1970s but the more powerful Sydney league was too good for Brisbane league and Queensland lost 15 times in a row.
+In 1980, a new concept called State of Origin allowed Queensland to choose seven players playing in Sydney.
 Parramatta’s Beetson was the captain.
 28,000 turned up to Lang Park to see Queensland upset the favourites to win 20-10.
 It was Beetson’s only game for the Maroons.
 Beetson returned to Redcliffe in 1981 and coached them to a grand final defeat.
-He was to be captain coach of the Maroons that year but had to withdraw with injury hours before the game.
+He was captain coach of the Maroons that year but had to withdraw with injury hours before the game.
 Without him Queensland won again and a new tradition was born.

-It became a tri-series in 1982 with Beetson as Qld coach and they won 2-1.
+It became a tri-series in 1982 with Beetson as Queensland coach and they won 2-1.
 It was the same in 1983 and 84 before Beetson stood down.
-He coached Easts to a 1987 finals defeat to upcoming Canberra Raiders.
+He coached Easts to a 1987 finals defeat to Canberra Raiders.
 He returned to State of Origin in 1988 coaching Lewis, Meninga, Belcher, Vautin and Miles and whitewashed the Blues coached by old mentor Jack Gibson.
 “The side that year was as near to perfect,” Beetson said.
 Gibson gained revenge with a 1989 win and Queensland sacked Artie.
 After a stint as commentator, he returned as Cronulla coach.
-He could not win a premiership for the Sharks and in 1993 he bowed out of coaching.
-His “cloth cap” image did not suit a game that was soon to go into the Super League era.
+He could not win a premiership for the Sharks and in 1993 he bowed out.
+His “cloth cap” image did not suit a game heading into the Super League era.